AlePuglisi/navigation-learning/nav2-course/README.md

 - Linux CLI basics

 ## 1. Introduction
-This course has a learn-by-doing approach, and it is possible to follow it without a real robot, Everything here is done in Gazebo simulation.<br/>
+This course has a learn-by-doing approach, and it is possible to follow it without a real robot, Everything here is done in Gazebo Classic simulation.<br/>
 It is easy to extend this tutorial to a real mobile robot.<br/>
 Take a look at [my Notes](https://github.com/AlePuglisi/navigation-learning/blob/main/nav2-course/Lesson1_2_Intro_Setup.pdf) for further details.